turingschool/frontend-mod-1-prework/section2/README.md

 - Read more about [comparison operators here](https://javascript.info/comparison)
 - Read about [logical operators here](https://mariusschulz.com/blog/the-and-and-or-operators-in-javascript).
 You really just need to read the top first paragraph and code snippet in this post.
 You'll go deeper in Mods 1-2.

-> 👨🏽‍💻 PAUSE here, and complete the exercises in `comparisons.js`
+> X 👨🏽‍💻 PAUSE here, and complete the exercises in `comparisons.js`

 ### If Statements